Women of History: Julia Bartlett

 Studio portrait of Julia Bartlett, n.d.
 PA00007.06.
 Unknown photographer.

 Along with Calvin Frye, Julia Bartlett was Mary Baker Eddy’s longest-serving aide and supporter.
-Born in East Windsor, Connecticut, in 1842, both of Bartlett’s parents had passed on by the time she was 16.
-She and her five younger siblings largely had to fend for themselves.
+She was born in East Windsor, Connecticut, in 1842.
+Both of her parents had passed away by the time she was 16, and she and her five younger siblings largely had to fend for themselves.
 “All this experience was not lost on me,” she later remembered, “and I am very grateful that the time came that I could forgive and forget all the seeming hardships of the past and love sincerely those through whom they came….”1

-In 1880 Bartlett took Christian Science class instruction with Eddy and joined the Church in 1881.
-From 1880 to her passing in 1924, Bartlett served the Cause of Christian Science with great vigor and devotion.
-One way she did so was after the passing of Asa Eddy in 1882.
-At that time Mary Baker Eddy left Bartlett in charge of the Massachusetts Metaphysical College while she spent time in Vermont.
-Eddy was impressed with Bartlett’s work during this time.
+In 1880 Bartlett took Christian Science class instruction with Eddy and joined the Christian Science Church in 1881.
+From 1880 to her passing in 1924, Bartlett served the Church movement with great vigor and devotion.
+One way she did so happened after the passing of Asa Eddy in 1882.
+At that time Eddy left Bartlett in charge of the Massachusetts Metaphysical College, while she spent time in Vermont.
+Eddy was impressed with Bartlett’s work during her absence.
 “I am pleased and almost proud of your executive ability.
-You are just the girl for me,” she wrote in a letter from July 31, 1882.2 Bartlett would continue to serve the Cause of Christian Science as a practitioner and teacher.
-In 1887 she established the New England Academy of Christian Science.
+You are just the girl for me,” she wrote in a letter dated July 31, 1882.2 Working as a Christian Science practitioner and teacher, Bartlett established the New England Academy of Christian Science in 1887.
 Its purpose was “to teach and promulgate Truth as declared in Christian Science including the practice of Christian Science healing.”3

-Within a few years of her taking the class with Eddy, Bartlett was serving as an ambassador of Christian Science to places beyond the Boston area.
-She was one of the first people to bring Christian Science to the state of Vermont.
+Within a few years of taking the class with Eddy, Bartlett was serving as an ambassador of Christian Science to places beyond the Boston area.
+She was one of the first people to bring the new religion to the state of Vermont.
 Although Eddy had given a talk there in the town of Barton in 1882, Christian Science had yet to take hold.
-But in 1884 that would change.
+But in 1884 that changed.
 A woman Bartlett had healed in New Hampshire returned to Vermont, telling of the healing.
 The result of her “appearance of perfect health and strength” was a request for Bartlett to come speak.4 In her reminiscence she recalled:

 I wrote them I would give an informal parlor talk in the evening.
 Arriving at the time appointed, I was met by the young woman who said there were so many who wanted to hear about Christian Science that I was to speak in a church.
 She little knew what that meant to me.
 I felt wholly unprepared to address such a body of people from the platform, having given no special thought as to what I should say as I expected to meet only a comparatively small number in a private house.
 When we reached the church and I saw a well-filled house, my courage almost failed me.
 Then I thought, “This is God’s work and He will take care of it,” and I took my place fearlessly, addressing the audience with no difficulty, and many believed and several were healed.5

-Bartlett became an able and active representative for Eddy and the Church of Christ (Scientist) founded in 1879.
-She served as a member of its Board of Directors, as treasurer, and as President.
-(The church was reorganized by Eddy and her students in 1892 with a new name, The First Church of Christ, Scientist.)
+Bartlett became an able and active representative for Eddy and the Church of Christ (Scientist), founded in 1879.
+She served as a member of its Board of Directors, its treasurer, and its president.
+(Eddy and her students reorganized the church in 1892 with a new name, The First Church of Christ, Scientist.)
 Bartlett practiced Christian Science healing until her passing, living for a number of years in the Allston neighborhood of Boston.

 - Julia S. Bartlett, “Reminiscence of Mary Baker Eddy,” n.d., Reminiscence, Julia S. Bartlett 1, 3.